comunica/Article-ISWC2018-Resource/content/related-work.md

-A design goal of Comunica is to facilitate the interaction with any kind of current and future interface within the LDF framework, both in singe-source and federated scenarios.
+A design goal of Comunica is to facilitate the interaction with any kind of current and future interface within the LDF framework, both in single-source and federated scenarios.

 ### Software Design Patterns